Recent blog posts

 Newborn 5-12 Days

-If you want to capture this beautiful start to life, research the photographers that are experienced in your area.
-Safety is so important and I personally would not advise that you find an amateur that wants to copy something they saw on Instagram as they may not be experienced enough to understand the complexities of posing a newborn and how to soothe and keep them safe during the session.
-It is ok to ask a photographer how much experience they have and check out the reviews and galleries of their work to make sure the style they have is right for you.Book this when you are pregnant, why?
-These sessions require planning and at least two dates are reserved in advance for newborn sessions.
-Photographers want your baby 5-12 days old because of safety, how they look as older babies tend to develop newborn acne, and are used to being out of the womb, so they may be less comfortable in a few womb-like poses that a fresh little newborn loves.
+To capture this beautiful start to life, research the experienced photographers in your area.
+Safety is so important, and I would not advise you to find an amateur who wants to copy something they saw on Instagram.
+They may not be experienced enough to understand the complexities of posing a newborn and how to soothe and keep them safe during the session.
+It is ok to ask a photographer how much experience they have and check out the reviews and galleries of their work to make sure the style they have is right for you.
+Book this when you are pregnant.
+Why?
+These sessions require planning, and at least two dates are reserved in advance for newborn sessions.
+Photographers want your baby 5-12 days old because of safety and how they look, as older babies tend to develop newborn acne and are used to being out of the womb, so they may be less comfortable in a few womb-like poses than a fresh little newborn loves.

-Contact your favourite photographer with your due date, and if you want, you can tell them babies gender so you can plan the style of the shoot.
+Contact your favourite photographer with your due date, and if you want, you can tell them babies’ gender so you can plan the style of the shoot.

 Older baby 3-6 Months